Budding relationships aren’t won by text messages alone. But they can be lost.

 Texting should be for either:

-(a) Entertainment = flirting, jokes, funny stories, cute messages, sharing a stupid GIF
+(a) Entertainment = flirting, jokes, funny stories, cute messages, sharing a GIF

 (b) Logistics = arranging a date, deciding where to eat, etc.

-Sure, you can also do some of the standard: “Where are you from?
-What’s your job?” chat, but stay away from getting stuck on talking about boring daily updates like what you had for lunch, your annoying boss at work, or how you’re sitting around bingeing on YouTube Make-Up tutorials videos wasting hours of your weekend – these things shouldn’t be a focus when texting your crush.
+Sure, you can also do some of the obvious: “Where are you from?
+What’s your job?” chat, but stay away from getting stuck on talking about boring daily updates, your annoying boss at work, or how you’re sitting around bingeing on YouTube Make-Up tutorials – these things shouldn’t be a focus when trying to create attraction through texting.

-Think of text messages as things that “spark joy” (to use the words of Marie Kondo) – little ways to elicit an emotion, rather than as a substitute for a real life conversation.
+Think of text messages as things that “spark joy” (to borrow the words of Marie Kondo) – little ways to elicit an emotion, rather than as a substitute for a real life conversation.

 Besides, you should always save some topics of conversation for when you actually meet in person.